Viet Cong Motivation and Morale Project: John Donnell

 John Donnell led the first phase of the project along with Joseph Zasloff.
 Donnell was a professor at Dartmouth College at the time he was hired by RAND.
-He had a doctorate in Political Science (he wrote his thesis on politics in South Vietnam) and was fluent in Vietnamese and Chinese.
-He had spent extensive time in Asia, studying in South Vietnam, and working for the army.
+He had a doctorate in political science (his thesis was on politics in South Vietnam), and was fluent in Vietnamese and Chinese.
+He had spent extensive time in Asia, studying in South Vietnam, and working for the US army.
 During the project, he lived and worked at the villa with the Zasloffs and other staff.

 Joseph Zasloff

-Co-consultant for the first phase of the project, Zasloff was a political scientist.
-He had learned French in high school and learned Vietnamese when assigned to a teaching position at the University of Saigon in 1959.
+Co-consultant for the first phase of the project, Joseph Zasloff was a political scientist.
+He had learned French in high school, and learned Vietnamese when he was assigned to a teaching position at the University of Saigon in 1959.
 RAND hired Zasloff after he published an article about his experience in Vietnam.
 Zasloff, Donnell, and Pauker co-authored the preliminary report for the project, published in 1964.